 What about Plastic Aquariums?

 Choices make our lives easier – or harder – depending on who you ask.
-When it comes to aquariums, we have a third choice; a respite from choosing between glass and acrylics.
+Regarding aquariums, we have a third choice; a respite from choosing between glass and acrylics.
 Well, is it?
 Do we have a great third choice for our fish tanks?

-Generally, plastic fish tanks are not as popular or well known as their counterparts.
-Their disadvantages have proven to be too difficult to stomach that most fish keepers would rather stick to traditional glass or acrylic fish tanks.
+Generally, plastic fish tanks are not as popular or well-known as their counterparts.
+Their disadvantages have proven so difficult to stomach that most fish keepers would stick to traditional glass or acrylic fish tanks instead.

 They discolor with time which leaves less to be desired about your aquariums.
 If you are using heaters, they melt from the heat, and it is hard to repair damages on plastic fish tanks.